SamihaShahid/NEIVA/README.md

 ## Downloading NEIVA

 Download the zip file.
 Unzip the file and put it where you want.
 No additional setting up is required.
-Although to use the codes and tools a user will need to download python in the computer if it hasn't been done yet.
+Although to use the codes and tools a user will need to download python in the computer.

 ## Biomass burning emissions papers